input-output-hk/ouroboros-leios/param-sweeper/README.md

 Currently implemented analyzers:

+- `DiffusionAnalyzer` - Analysis of block diffusion through the network.
+  - `IBDiffusionAnalyzer` - Analysis of input block diffusion through the network.
+  - `EBDiffusionAnalyzer` - Analysis of execution block diffusion through the network.
+  - `RBDiffusionAnalyzer` - Analysis of ranking block (Praos) diffusion through the network.
 - `StakeConnectivityAnalyzer` - Analysis of stake distribution and network connectivity patterns.
 See [example analyses](tests/topology/README.md) for detailed configurations and results.